-Did I tell you that few months back I subscribed to newsletter from Natasha the Robot.
+Did I tell you that a few months back I subscribed to a newsletter from Natasha the Robot?
 I came to know about her in one of her Swift talks on YouTube.
 You can find her detailed information on Twitter.
-She as a developer is quite competitive in iOS development and especially interested in exploring Swift realm.
+She as a developer is quite competitive in iOS development and especially interested in exploring Swift's realm.

 Lucky me that when I first went to this website, I was wise enough to subscribe to weekly newsletters.
 You will receive curated newsletters frequently in your inbox.